 How to take Home Inspection Pictures

 To start off, make sure you have a camera with a good quality resolution.
-Thankfully, most smartphones come equipped with decent quality cameras.
+Thankfully, most smartphones come equipped with decent-quality cameras.
 Take pictures that show the entire exterior of the home, including any external structures such as gazebos.
 These overview shots should give a full image of what the house looks like from the outside, from all angles.
 Overhead shots are now easier to get, as drones can be fitted with cameras to do so.

 The type of home inspection photos you should take fall mainly into five categories:

 - Areas with Defects: This is a core part of the home inspection exercise.
-Identify areas with faults (remember to use arrows and circles to highlight) that could have any impacts -small or large.
+Identify regions and areas with faults (remember to use arrows and circles to highlight) that could have any impacts -small or large.

 - Inaccessible Areas: If there are any, such as boarded/walled-off sections in a basement, make sure to take note of them in their current state, as well as how that information was obtained, e.g., architectural blueprints.